Cabrach

 The Cabrach (A' Chabrach, A' Chabraich) is an estate and largely depopulated rural community in Moray, Scotland.
 The meaning of the name has been much disputed.

+Etymology

 Traditionally it is held to mean "timber moss", though this has no recognisable counterpart in Scottish Gaelic, and Alexander Smith (1875) suggests no Gaelic meaning can be assigned.
-Iain Mac an Tàilleir (2003) gives a meaning "antler place", whilst Ainmean-Àite na h-Alba, the national advisory partnership for Gaelic place-names in Scotland, suggests "the place of the trees".
+Iain Mac an Tàilleir (2003) gives a meaning "antler place" referring to shed antlers, (cf: Caberfeidh) whilst Ainmean-Àite na h-Alba, the national advisory partnership for Gaelic place-names in Scotland, suggests "the place of the trees".

 History

-A June 2019 news item indicates that "illicit whisky production and smuggling" was rampant at one time, during the 1700s and early 1800s "making it one of the most important birthplaces of malt whisky", according to another source.
+A June 2019 news item indicates that "illicit whisky production and smuggling" was rampant at one time, during the 18th century and early 19th century "making it one of the most important birthplaces of malt whisky", according to another source.
 According to another source, "at its peak, there were well over 100 pot stills scattered throughout The Cabrach" but "the last of these had closed by 1851".
 After distilling became legal, three distilleries began to operate here after 1823: "the Cabrach Distillery at Mains of Lesmurdie and Tomnaven, in the Lower Cabrach; and Blackmiddens (later renamed Buck) in the Upper Cabrach".
 All had closed by the 1840s.

 A report published in 1846 defined the Cabrach as: "a parish, partly in the district of Alford, county of Aberdeen, but chiefly in the county of Banff, 12 miles (W.) from Clatt; containing 827 inhabitants".
 The primary pursuits were agriculture, peat cutting, and hunting.
 Some farms raised cattle, "the black native breed" and sheep which were sent to market.
 Limestone was readily available.
 By then, the last two distilleries of "malt spirits" had closed.
 A church built in 1876, a parochial school and a manse were noted in the report.
 The church, defined as the "Cabrach Parish Church", still stood in 2017, "in open countryside" but was only in occasional use and only during summer.
 The Category B church, confirmed as having been built in 1786, was listed as being of interest by Historic Scotland in 1972, (Listing number LB2255).
 Other Listed properties in the general area include the church burial ground, a bridge at Cabrach, Deveron House (built in 1801-1802) and its garden wall, and another bridge at Milltown Burn, Milltown.
 Deveron House was added to the Buildings at Risk register in 2018.
 Aberdeenshire Council lists the House as "Former Church of Scotland Manse and steading".